Net (textile): Hand-made netting

 Hand-made or machine-made net is used as the foundation fabric for many kinds of needlework, including Filet lace and tambour lace.
 Netting can be used for many things.
-This includes adding fullness to a dress.
-Most commonly wedding and prom dresses.
+This includes adding fullness to a dress, most commonly wedding and prom dresses.
 It is also used for many costumes, including fairy outfits.
 Netting can also be used to make tutus for dancing costumes.
 Netting can also be referred to when considering the handmade craft.
-Using either the Lace-maker or the Net-maker method to tie the netting knot, you can create several types of netting.
+Using either the lace-maker or the net-maker method to tie the netting knot, several types of netting can be created.
 Diamond mesh netting goes back and forth, in rows.
 This technique is used for bags, hammocks, headbands and scarves.
 Another type is square mesh netting which also goes back and forth in rows but is worked in the diagonal.
 This type of net is used for trawling.
 The first row starts at one corner and the last row finishes the corner diagonal to the first corner.
 This is often used as a foundation for lacis or net embroidery.
 Spiral netting is a type of netting that goes around and around in a similar manner to knitting or crochet.
-There’s no beginning or ending to specific rounds since the pattern is continuous and just keeps going.
+There is no beginning or ending to specific rounds, as the pattern is continuous.